LABOR CERTIFICATION: THE PERM GREEN CARD PROCESS

 Known as the cooling-off period, once all job postings are completed, employers must wait at least 30 days before moving to the next step in the PERM process.
 This gives the U.S. job market time to respond to any advertisements.

 Employers must choose three additional advertising options to complete the recruitment stage of the PERM process.
-The most common options chosen for these advertisements are:
+The most common options for these advertisements are:

 - Placing the ad on the company’s website;